Metaludios (piano): History

 The composition of the Metaludios started in 2013 following a commission from Spanish pianist Marta Zabaleta.
 As of 2021, a total of thirty Metaludios have been published, grouped in books of six pieces, totalling five books.
-The word Metaludio is derived from the prefix meta-, “beyond” and the suffix -ludio, from the Latin ludēre, “to play”, “to exercise”.
+The word Metaludio is derived from the prefix meta-, “beyond” and the suffix -ludio, from the Latin ludēre, “to play”, or “to exercise”.

 Style

 The Metaludios belong to the contemporary classical music genre.
 Like other works by the composer, they use scientific models from which musical material is derived.
 These include fractal images, cellular automata, L-Systems, numerical sequences, Artificial Intelligence, etc. Other sources of inspiration include literature and mythology.
 Some Metaludios are written as hommages to concrete artists (Antonio Soler, Brahms, Antonio José, Gesualdo, Martín Chirino, etc.).
 Many employ extended techniques and electronics.
-Psychoacoustics and the search of new sonorities to extend the expressive palette of the piano is central to the composition of these pieces.
+Psychoacoustics and the search for new sonorities to extend the expressive palette of the piano is central to the composition of these pieces.